Read all our updates on McCloud – find out more

 In the news

-The Milroy Case and Reservists’ Pensions: Update as at 8 Oct 24 including guidance to those who may be affected
+UPDATE: The Milroy Case and Reservists’ Pensions including guidance to those who may be affected

 On 5 August 2024 an Employment Tribunal found in favour of Major Charles Milroy, judging that by (i) denying the claimant access to the Armed Forces Pension Scheme 1975 and successor schemes and (ii) using a divisor of 365.25 to calculate the claimant’s daily rate of pay, the claimant was treated less favourably as a part-time worker than the respondent treated a comparable full-time worker in terms of the Part Time Workers (Prevention of Less Favourable Treatment) Regulations (PTWR) 2000.
 The full judgement can be read here.